-The District's annual financial statements were prepared in conformity with U.S. Generally Accepted Accounting Principles (GAAP).
 The District is a special-purpose governmental unit governed by a separately elected governing body.
 The financial statements are presented in accordance with the reporting model prescribed by Governmental Accounting Standards Board Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis, and consist of the following: